2023 Honda CRF300L Owner Review

 Service Info

 According to the owner's manual, the initial maintenance is due at 1000 km (600 mi).
 The first service basically includes just an oil and filter change as well as servicing the chain.
 I needed to adjust (tighten) the chain by 600 km.
 I've done the initial oil and filter change.
-The valve clearances do not need to be checked until 25,600 km.
+The oil filter cover uses a fiber gasket rather than an O-ring like on some bikes.
+The valve clearances are not scheduled to be checked until 25,600 km.
+The bike has a fibre type air filter that can't be washed, rather than a washable foam filter like on the DR650 and KLX300.

 Accessories